Räven raskar över isen: Other versions

 During the early 1970's, Gullan Bornemark wrote two new lyrics versions of the same versions.
 Both of them were traffic-related, and appeared in her Anita och Televinken show.
 "Strunta i att gå i vägen" ("Ignore going in the way") deals with, for example, not following after emergency vehicles like the fire truck during accidents not involving oneself, and "Hej, nu åker vi" ("Hey, let's ride") is a wintertime song arguing for the hillside being the best place to ride the toboggan or the pulk, as opposed to the road, which is made for motor vehicles like cars and buses.

-Over the 2002-2003 Christmas and holiday season, a film from the Swedish Environmental Protection Agency about the greenhouse effect and global warming was often shown as a television commercial.
-Depicting a fictional Knut's dance in the future, the participants were children, singing "Räven simmar över sjön" ("the fox swims across the lake") instead of "Räven raskar över isen" ("The fox runs across the ice") and crawling on the floor; pretentding to be foxes swimming through lake water, before throwing the Christmas tree out in the rain.
+Over the 2002–2003 Christmas and holiday season, a film from the Swedish Environmental Protection Agency about the greenhouse effect and global warming was often shown as a television commercial.
+Depicting a fictional Knut's dance in the future, the participants were children, singing "Räven simmar över sjön" ("the fox swims across the lake") instead of "Räven raskar över isen" ("The fox runs across the ice") and crawling on the floor; pretending to be foxes swimming through lake water, before throwing the Christmas tree out in the rain.
 What was feared was a future Sweden, where children in an era of global warming would no longer be aware of ice and frozen waters.